kirbyware/.github/profile/README.md

 # About Kirbyware LLC

-kirbyware is focused on helping business and organizations harness the power of today leading technologies.
+Kirbyware LLC provides technology implementation and itegration services focused on helping business and organizations harness the power of today's leading technologies.

 Owner: [Mark Kirby](https://www.kirbymark.dev/about)